dialogic-godot/documentation/Documentation/translation.md

 That's it!
 You can now hit "Collect translation" and Dialogic will generate a translation file for you.\
 The translation file is a specific Godot file.
 Here is their official documentation: [Internationalising games](https://docs.godotengine.org/en/stable/tutorials/i18n/internationalizing_games.html)

+### Supporting Commas

+In CSV, you use commas to separate columns.
+However, if you want to use commas inside your text, you will have to wrap your text in quotation marks.

 ### The Translation Workflow

-From now on, whenever you change the CSV file, you can hit "Collect translation" again and Dialogic will update the translation file for you.\
+From now on, whenever you change the CSV file, you can hit "Collect translation" and Dialogic will update the translation files for you.\
-Additionally, if you are done editing your timeline, you will have to hit "Update CSV files" again to update the CSV file.
+Once you are done editing your timeline, you will have to hit "Update CSV files" to update the CSV file.

-In order to verify, whether your timeline has been properly translated, you can switch into the  timeline Text editor.
+In order to verify whether your timeline has been properly inserted your text into the CSV, you can switch into the timeline Text editor.
+Obviously, you can check the CSV file too.

 ```
 Character: Hello world! #id:14